 Barbara Natterson-Horowitz, M.D., develops bio-inspired strategies for understanding and addressing human health challenges.
 Her work focuses on the natural world and evolutionary biology as sources of insight for health and development.
-A Visiting Professor in Harvard University’s Department of Human Evolutionary Biology and Professor of Medicine in the UCLA Division of Cardiology, she co-directs the UCLA Evolutionary Medicine Program.
+A Professor with faculty appointments in the UCLA Division of Cardiology, Harvard Medical School and Harvard University’s Department of Human Evolutionary Biology, she co-directs the UCLA Evolutionary Medicine Program and its graduate degree program (M.S.
+Biology).

 Studying a diverse range of animals in natural settings she has uncovered evolved adaptations with relevance to heart failure, sudden cardiac death, seizures, dementia, movement disorders, infertility and psychiatric conditions including anxiety, compulsive and eating disorders.